Skip to content

 • Level 2 (press Enter on a set) - the individual tools within it, each with its description.

-This is read-only - use Configuration (/config) or toolPolicy in settings.json to enable or disable tools.
+This is read-only - use Configuration (/config) or toolPolicy in settings.json to enable or disable tools, or to move them between tiers.

 /mcp - MCP server browser